MuOssama/MasteringCPP/README.md

   - Looping statements: for, for range, while, do-while
   - Jump statements: break, continue, goto, return

-## Memory Management and Pointers
+## Pointers and  Memory Management
 - **Introduction to Pointers**
   - Pointer declaration, initialization, and dereferencing
-  - Pointer arithmetic
+  - Operations on Pointers
   - References and reference variables
 - **Dynamic Memory Allocation**
   - new and delete operators